fymfym/slack/README.md

 - You can test the bot is running with core handlers properly by sending your bot a direct message "ping" - the bot should respond with "pong"

 ## Todo
-- ~~Flesh out the slack rest client code to handle full set of methods~~
+- [x] Flesh out the slack rest client code to handle full set of methods
-- ~~Sort out default bot handlers~~
+- [x] Sort out default bot handlers
-- ~~Add error/connection handling to bot~~
+- [x] Add error/connection handling to bot
-- ~~Logging~~
+- [x] Logging
-- Improve match extensions / logic
+- [ ] Improve match extensions / logic
-- Add parsing code to translate IDs to names
+- [ ] Add parsing code to translate IDs to names
-- Documentation / examples
+- [ ] Documentation / examples
-- Sort out dire test naming and layout
+- [ ] Sort out dire test naming and layout (partially done)
-- Add some integration tests - potentially via a manual runner
+- [ ] Add some integration tests - potentially via a manual runner
-- Add plugin config manager
+- [ ] Add plugin config manager (with config file support for initial seeding)
-- Sort out Docker/Mono CI
+- [ ] Sort out Docker/Mono CI
-- Consider swapping out MEF with event based model and DI instead
+- [ ] Consider swapping out MEF with event based model and DI instead
-- Add those little status icon thingys to github page
+- [ ] Add those little status icon thingys to github page
+- [ ] Add scripting support (from @jachin84)
+- [ ] Add auth config and control (from @jachin84)
+- [ ] Add support for webhooks (from @jachin84)
+- [ ] Create Docker/AMI/ARM images for instant virtualised deployments (from @jachin84)